 For oval rondelle cuts, hold your knife at a 45-degree angle.

-TIP: When making rondelle cuts, consistency in the thickness of each cut is key.
+Useful tip: When making rondelle cuts, consistency in the thickness of each cut is key.

 This technique is mostly used with herbs or leafy vegetables to give you thinly sliced ribbons.
 It is commonly used in Kenya to cut collard greens, which go by the name Sukumawiki in Swahili.